Diabetes Foot Care

 - Leather uppers without a seam inside

 Don't wait to treat a minor foot problem if you have diabetes.
-Follow your health care provider's guidelines and first aid guidelines.
+Report foot injuries and infections right away.
+Follow your doctor's guidelines and first aid guidelines.

 Check water temperature with your elbow, not your foot.

-- Do not use a heating pad on your feet.
+Don't use a heating pad on your feet.

-- Do not cross your legs.
+Don't cross your legs.